Advancing Equity for Children, Families, and Providers with the Common Start Bill

 Blog Post V2

-YW Boston is proud to support H.489 and S.301: An Act providing affordable and accessible high quality early education and care to promote child development and well-being and support the economy in the Commonwealth, jointly known as the Common Start Bill
+YW Boston is proud to support H.489 and S.301: An Act providing affordable and accessible high quality early education and care to promote child development and well-being and support the economy in the Commonwealth, jointly known as the Common Start Bill.

 As an organization, YW Boston is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.
 For more than 150 years, YW Boston has been leading the fight to advance social equity.
 As a collective of women with a diverse array of identities and experiences, we strongly support the passage of the Common Start Bill.
 This legislation is key to achieving those goals in not only advancing equity for children, but families and providers that have borne the brunt of the collapse of an already broken childcare system in the face of an unprecedented global pandemic.
 Access to affordable childcare and well-paying childcare jobs are key to advancing racial, economic, gender, and education justice in the Commonwealth.